 What can we possibly do in the face of such adversity?
 Small changes in our behavior and the choices we make can make all the difference.
 Saying “no” to single use plastics, reusing plastics wherever possible and recycling as much as we can will help to make a dent in this ever-growing mountain of plastic waste.
 It is our responsibility to ensure that we do all we can to protect our environment for our children’s children.
 In the words of Sir David Attenborough, “never before have we had such an awareness of what we are doing to the planet, and never before have we had the power to do something about it”.
 Change starts with us, and it needs to start now.

 At Green Office, our purpose is to make business more efficient and sustainable.
 We are committed to making a positive difference in the world by educating & empowering people to reduce waste and contribute to a sustainable future.
-This is a big part of our Culture Code and it is important to us, we would like to share it with you.
+Looking for ways to become more efficient and sustainable?
+Please complete the below form to have our Sustainability Consultant get in touch with you.